Konami33/MySQl-Database-Connection/1. k3s-deployment-in-aws/README.md

 ## Creating a K3s Kubernetes Cluster

-To run your application on K3s, you need to create Kubernetes deployment and service files.
+To run an application on K3s, you need to create Kubernetes deployment and service files.

 ### Create Kubernetes Deployment File